reef-technologies/handbook/README.md

 #### It can save you

 Sometimes the work doesn't go as well as it should for an amount of time that cannot be ignored.
 If you have logs from the tracker that clearly show you've been working on it, then it's a good thing.
 Customer doesn't see how we work, so if there are no results, it is difficult to say whether someone is working hard but is working through a challenge, or whether somoene is not trying hard enough.
-As of writing this, the number of times when tracker was instrumental in such doubtful situation is: **4**.
+As of writing this, the number of times when tracker was instrumental in preventing a rapid destruction of a relationship with a customer is: **4**.

 #### It is becoming an industry standard